Can plants grow with LED lights?

 We get commissions for purchases made through links in this post.

-Can Plants Grow with LED lights, or are Grow Lights a Necessity?
+Can Plants Grow with LED lights?

 What Grow Lights to Buy?